khangaerospace/khangaerospace/README.md

 - 👋 Hi, I’m khang
 - 👀 I’m interested in Engineering
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning aerospace engineering
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ngkhang.v@gmail.com